davetew/EnergyMarketTools/README.md

 This module contains two main classes that are intended to provide easy data access and subsequent processing.

-  1) EIAQuery:        A low-level data query that downloads and stores the specified data.
+  1) 'EIAQuery':      A low-level data query that downloads and stores the specified data.

-  2) EIAStateQuery:   A state-level query that downloads a specified set of quiries for the specified sector (COMmercial, INDustrial, or RESidential) and state (e.g. CT, NY) The data include for time span available in the
+  2) 'EIAStateQuery': A state-level query that downloads a specified set of quiries for the specified sector (COMmercial, INDustrial, or RESidential) and state (e.g. CT, NY) The data include for time span available in the